the-lstv/Akeno/README.md

 <br>

-## Updates: New in 1.5.4
-- Parser performance increased over 32x 🚀
-- Moved the parser to a separate [repo](https://github.com/the-lstv/Atrium) and now included as a submodule
-<br><br>

 ## Examples
 - ### Creating a simple web app (minimal example, 4 steps)
 1. Create a new directory for your app in a directory that is defined in your config.